JetBrains Rider 2024.3 Help

 Data breakpoints

-A data breakpoint lets you break the program execution when a marked property of a specific object changes.
+A data breakpoint lets you suspend the program execution when a marked property of a specific object changes.
 Data breakpoints are helpful when you observe a change of value and want to figure out which code actually does the change.

 Unlike other kinds of breakpoints, data breakpoints apply to objects in a specific debug session, so they are only available during the session in the Debug window Alt+5.